Esri/arcgis-maps-sdk-kotlin-samples/samples/generate-offline-map/README.md

 ## Additional information

 The creation of the offline map can be fine-tuned using parameter overrides for feature layers, or by using local basemaps to achieve more customised results.
-Also, this sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.
+Also, this sample uses the GeoView-Compose Toolkit module to be able to implement a composable MapView.

 ## Tags